fairdataihub/analytics/README.md

 ## Description

-Kombucha Analytics is a lightweight, open-source, and privacy-friendly app-usage tracking platform tool that supports both logging logs and events, providing a comprehensive solution for all your usage tracking needs.
+Kombucha Analytics is a lightweight, open-source, and privacy-friendly app-usage tracking platform that supports logging both logs and events, providing a comprehensive solution for all your usage tracking needs.
 With Kombucha Analytics, the only requirement is a MongoDB database, making it easy to integrate into your existing infrastructure.

 The platform can be easily deployed on platforms like Vercel and Netlify, leveraging serverless functions for efficient operation.
 This flexibility allows you to seamlessly incorporate Kombucha Analytics into your preferred hosting environment.